tidyverse/tidyups/002-tidyr-stringr.md

 implementation because they’ll need both stringr and base R implementations.

-Before committing to implementation a pure base R solution, I think we should discover if this is a real need.
+Before committing to implementing a pure base R solution, I think we should discover if this is a real need.
 To do this, I suggest we take stringr as a suggested dependency that’s required by `separate_*()`.
 We’ll open an issue to track how much pain this causes for people, and